 Selecting the Edit bit again for the Start and clicking the Send Edit(s) will force the bit off.

 Our program will reflect the off condition of the force, but still show the start as being forced off by the lock icon.

 The productivity suite software will also allow us to create a data view tab by selecting the rung and right-clicking to show the menu.

 Select “Monitor in Data View”

 The above window will display allowing you to either create a new tab or append to an existing tab.
 This will allow us to join all of the tagnames together for a section of our program for testing and monitoring.

 In our case, we will create a new tab.
 Select OK.

 Our tagnames for our rungs are displayed in a new Data View tab.

-The dataview options menu icon will bring up the Options window like we did at the beginning of this post.
-You can change different colours and options for the Data View window.
+The data view options menu icon will bring up the Options window as we did at the beginning of this post.
+You can change different colors and options for the Data View window.